-Our Annual Education Results Report 2021-22 Key Insights
+Our Annual Education Results Report 2021-22 Key Insights Key Insights for Engagement Advance Stakeholder Engagement and Communication Advance Continuous Improvement and Assurance Areas of Strength Areas for Growth 81% of our students reported that they are engaged based on the 2022 Accountability Pillar 85% of our students reported that they are appropriately challenged in school based on the 2022 Accountability Pillar 93% of our students reported that the work they do is relevant based on the 2022 Accountability Pillar Continue to find ways to engage parents within the school community.
+Continue to provide feedback opportunities for staff, students and parents.

-Key Insights for Engagement
+86% of our students indicate that the school has improved or stayed the same based on the Accountability Pillar survey.
+100% of our students reported that the literacy skills students are learning at school are useful based on the Student Intellectual Engagement Survey Continue to involve parents in decision making and providing feedback loops.

-Advance Stakeholder Engagement and Communication Advance Continuous Improvement and Assurance
+100% of our students reported that the numeracy skills students are learning at our school are useful based on the Student Intellectual Engagement Survey Dedicated and committed staff.
+Staff leading the work for the division on new curriculum.
+Establishing communities of practice and conditions for collaboration have been instrumental in our learning for transfer work.
+Strong student-led initiatives that build leadership and self-confidence among many members of our school community.
+Next Steps Surveys for parents Focus groups with students.
+Continue to find ways to bring community support into our school community.
+Continue to communicate supports that the school has access to Continue to work together in PLT's to design learning for transfer.

-- 81% of our students reported that they are engaged based on the 2022 Accountability Pillar - 85% of our students reported that they are appropriately challenged in school based on the 2022 Accountability Pillar - 93% of our students reported that the work they do is relevant based on the 2022 Accountability Pillar
+Key Insights for Support

-- Continue to find ways to engage parents within the school community. - Continue to provide feedback opportunities for staff, students and parents.
+Advance Wellness and Wellbeing

-- 86% of our students indicate that the school has improved or stayed the same based on the Accountability Pillar survey. - 100% of our students reported that the literacy skills students are learning at school are useful based on the Student Intellectual Engagement Survey - 100% of our students reported that the numeracy skills students are learning at our school are useful based on the Student Intellectual Engagement Survey - Dedicated and committed staff. - Staff leading the work for the division on new curriculum. - Establishing communities of practice and conditions for collaboration have been instrumental in our learning for transfer work. - Strong student-led initiatives that build leadership and self-confidence among many members of our school community.
+Advance our Continuum of Supports